 Today, the Burke Rehabilitation Hospital is a free standing, acute care rehabilitation hospital and a leader in the field of medical rehabilitation.
-In 2016, Burke became a member of the Montefiore Health System, Inc.
+In 2016, Burke became a member of the Montefiore Health System, Inc. This relationship allows Burke to offer its high quality, compassionate rehabilitation programs to more patients than ever before.

 Burke provides inpatient and outpatient care to patients with a broad range of neurological, musculoskeletal, cardiac, pulmonary disabilities caused by disease or injury.
 Burke treats patients who have suffered a stroke, spinal cord injury, brain injury, amputations, complicated orthopedic surgery, cardiac disease and pulmonary disease as well as neurological disorders such as Parkinson’s disease and Multiple Sclerosis.
 Most frequently, patients are transferred from acute care hospitals once their condition is stable and they are able to participate in intense physical, occupational and speech therapy.